ROOT CANAL TREATMENT

 In the past, teeth with diseased nerves had to be removed.
 Now, there is an alternative to tooth removal — root canal therapy!
 Root canals allow a diseased tooth to be saved.
 In most cases, the root canal procedure is simple.
-Thanks to sedation dentistry, root canals typically involve little to no pain.
-They take between one and three visits to one of our dental practices in Cary, Durham, Chapel Hill, and Raleigh, NC.
-If you are experiencing tooth pain or any other symptoms of a root canal infection, contact one of our four Triangle-area dentist offices today to set up a consultation.
+Thanks to sedation dentistry, root canal treatments typically involve little to no pain.
+They take between one and three visits to one of our dental offices across the Cary, Durham, Chapel Hill, Raleigh, Apex, and Morrisville, NC areas.
+If you are experiencing tooth pain or any other symptoms of a root canal infection, contact one of our four Triangle-area locations today to set up a root canal treatment!
 We will discuss whether a root canal is right for you and answer your questions about the root canal procedure.

 What is a root canal?

 nside each tooth is a strand of dental pulp, a substance that supplies the tooth with nerves, nutrients, connective tissue, and blood vessels.
 The dental pulp laces downward into the root.
 If it becomes diseased, the pulp dies, cutting off the nutrients and nerve signals that the tooth needs to be healthy.
 If the pulp is left in the tooth, the tooth will become infected and painful, forcing its removal via a root canal.
 The root canal procedure lets the dentist remove the pulp, clean the canal, and seal the tooth, effectively protecting and saving the tooth.
 Once the opening is created through the crown of the tooth into the dental pulp chamber, the pulp is removed.
 Then, the canal is cleaned out and reshaped, and the pulp chamber is filled permanently.
 Finally, the root canal dentist will place a crown over the saved tooth to strengthen it.
 After a root canal procedure, you will no longer be able to feel any pain in that tooth.